 Awards, Contributions and Partnerships

-I have written for Calgary’s Child Magazine, Best Birthdays and Family Fun Calgary and done several morning show segments.
+I have written for Calgary’s Child Magazine, Best Birthdays and Family Fun Calgary and done morning show segments on Global and Breakfast Television.

 I have been featured on the Calgary Herald website and Huffington Post Canada, have been interviewed by the Calgary Metro, Calgary Herald and CREB Now.